saveourtool/diktat/info/diktat-kotlin-coding-style-guide-en.md

 fun isEmptyList(list: List<String>) = list.size == 0
 ```

-3. You can skip KDocs for method's override if the method is not so different from the method from super class
+3. You can skip KDocs for a method's override if the method is almost like the super class method.

-###  <a name="r2.2"></a>Rule 2.2: When the method has arguments, return value, can throw exceptions, etc., it must be described in the KDoc block: with @param, @return, @throws, etc.
+###  <a name="r2.1.2"></a>Rule 2.1.2: When the method has arguments, return value, can throw exceptions, etc., it must be described in the KDoc block: with @param, @return, @throws, etc.

-Good examples：
+**Valid examples**:

  ```kotlin
 /**